 I offer an initial first twenty minute meeting free of charge, with no obligations.
 After that I charge £50 a session (50 mins).

-I offer low cost sessions to individuals who are students or unemployed- contact me to discuss these.
+I offer low cost sessions to individuals who are counselling students or unemployed of £40- contact me to discuss these.
 I can offer either set blocks of counselling or open ended sessions with no assigned end.

-For in person sessions I am available Mondays at 5pm, and Fridays at 11am, 1pm and 2pm, and for online sessions I am available Tuesday and Thursday evenings.
+For in person sessions I am available Fridays at 11am, 1pm and 2pm, and for online sessions I am available Tuesday evenings.